Explore Prishtina

 Mother Teresa Boulevard

-The main pedestrian artery of Prishtina, lined with cafes, monuments, and city energy.
+The main pedestrian boulevard of Prishtina, lined with cafes, landmarks, and everyday city life.

-A striking modern cathedral in the city centre, dedicated to the patron of Prishtina.
+A striking modern cathedral in the city centre and one of Prishtina's clearest meeting points.

 View on mapA day in Prishtina.

-A considered day out from Trannit Stays, covering the city's landmarks, best food, and local atmosphere.
+A simple day out from Trannit Stays, covering the city's landmarks, local food, and everyday atmosphere.

 Morning macchiato